arras-energy/gridlabd-old/docs/Module/Powerflow/Solver configuration.md

     maximum_metric <real>
 ~~~

-The `maximum_metric` parameter control how "close" the new problem must be from one of the existing known solution before it proposes a solution.
+The `maximum_metric` parameter control how "close" the new problem must be to one of the existing known solutions before it requests a new solution.

 ## method
 ~~~
     method [none|basic]
 ~~~

-The `method` parameter control which machine learning method is applied.
-The current valid values are `none` to disable the ML solver, and `basic` to enable the simple solution copying method.
+The `method` parameter controls which machine learning method is applied.
+The current valid values are `none` to disable the machine learning solver, and `basic` to enable the simple solution copying method.

 ## busdump
 ~~~